yabusygin/ansible-role-docker/README.md

 }
 ```

-`docker_log_driver` variable could be used to override default logging driver.
+`docker_log_driver` variable could be used to override the default logging
-Custom logging options could be specified with `docker_log_options` variable.
+driver.
+Custom logging options could be specified with `docker_log_options`
+variable.

 ### Non-root Users ###